Scorpion: Potential medical use

 The deathstalker's powerful venom contains the 36-amino acid peptide chlorotoxin (ribbon diagram shown).
 This blocks small-conductance chloride channels, immobilizing its prey.

 Scorpion venom is a mixture of neurotoxins; most of these are peptides, chains of amino acids.
 Many of them interfere with membrane channels that transport sodium, potassium, calcium, or chloride ions.
 These channels are essential for nerve conduction, muscle contraction and many other biological processes.
 Some of these molecules may be useful in medical research and might lead to the development of new disease treatments.
 Among their potential therapeutic uses are as analgesic, anti-cancer, antibacterial, antifungal, antiviral, antiparasitic, bradykinin-potentiating, and immunosuppressive drugs.
 As of 2020, no scorpion toxin-based drug is for sale, though chlorotoxin is being trialled for use against glioma, a brain cancer.

 Consumption

 Scorpions are eaten in West Africa, Myanmar and East Asia.
 Fried scorpion is traditionally eaten in Shandong, China.
 There, scorpions can be cooked and eaten in a variety of ways, including roasting, frying, grilling, raw, or alive.
 The stingers are typically not removed, since heat negates the harmful effects of the venom.
 In Thailand, scorpions are not eaten as often as other arthropods, such as grasshoppers, but they are sometimes fried as street food.
-They are used in Vietnam to make snake wine (scorpion wine).
+They are used in Vietnam to make a variant of snake wine (scorpion wine).